amydach/leaflet-challenge/README.md

 ## Link to my Github repo:

 https://github.com/amydach/leaflet-challenge

-Run file index.html to see the output
+Run file index.html to see the output.

 ## Dependencies:
 Leaflet,